 - MA (Hons) Political Theory - University of Sheffield

 - BA (Hons) Philosophy - University of Sheffield

 - Career Development Institute (CDI)

 - Certified Management & Business Educator (CMBE), Chartered Association of Business Schools (CABS)

 - Recognised Senior Adviser (RSA), UK Advising and Tutoring (UKAT)

-Since joining LUBS I have taught on a range of modules on topics such as academic and employability skills, business ethics and sustainability.
-I have held a range of module leadership roles, including for LUBS1876 Academic and Employability Connections, LISS1043 Ethics for Business and Society and LUBS3003 Business Ethics, LUBS5993M CSR, Ethics and Sustainability and LUBS8001 Training in the Workplace.
+Since joining LUBS in September 2018, I have taught on a range of modules covering academic and employability skills, business ethics and sustainability.
+I have held a range of module leadership roles, including for LUBS1876 Academic and Employability Connections, LISS1043 Ethics for Business and Society, LUBS3003 Business Ethics, LUBS5993M CSR, Ethics and Sustainability and LUBS8001 Training in the Workplace.

-I am personal tutor to undergraduate students across all year groups and placement tutor for students undertaking a year in industry.
-I also supervise undergraduate and postgraduate dissertations.
+I am personal tutor to undergraduate students across all year groups, and placement tutor for students undertaking a year in industry.
+I also supervise students completing dissertation projects.